kbroman/Paper_DataOrg/manuscript.md

 prefer that, especially those who work in countries where commas are used a decimal separators.

-Also note that, if your Excel file *did* contain critical features that will not work when saved as a plain text file, that is a problem.
+Also note that, if your Excel file *did* contain critical features that will not work when saved as a plain text file, such as highlighted cells, that is a problem; those features *will* be lost.
 For your primary data file, keep things simple.

 ## Summary